 2. EMV Chip

-EMV stands for Europay, Mastercard and Visa, named this as these are the three companies that began the chip initiative.
+EMV stands for Europay, Mastercard and Visa, as these are the three companies that began the chip initiative.

 3. Card Number